veronika-simic/docker/Notes.md

 Its not always practical to copy paste the id, so we can do the following --> docker build -t yourDockerId/projectName:version
 E.g.  docker build -t vera/redis:latest and the run it with docker run vera/redis Technically just the version is the tag

+## Section 4
+1. Create Node JS web app
+2. Create a Dockerfile
+3. Build image from dockerfile
+4. Run image as container
+5. Connect to web app from a browser

+alpine is a tag for an image that is as small and compact as posible